15th Jan 2004, 04:33

 I just bought an 86 Dodge D50 with 70,000 true miles on it and in near mint condition.
 Thus far it seem to be a real nice little ride for my daughter.
 However it does have a little flat spot around 60 mph.
 I think it is the Minuki Carb.
 I'm considering the Weber conversion kit.
 I've done some looking around, but can't seem to find one under $300.00.
 Any ideas where I might look.

-Well to all of you that have the 1980 arrow tuck that's great, but I have a 1979 arrow truck.
+Well to all of you that have the 1980 arrow truck that's great, but I have a 1979 arrow truck.
 I am working on putting a new clutch into it. coming up soon.
-The tuck is great.
+The truck is great.

 I'm proud to own a 1980 Plymouth Arrow Truck.
 I picked it up about 3 years ago from the original owner for $600.
 It is bright orange with yellow stripes and I have nicknamed it "Fast Orange" aka "Pepe".

 It has been very little trouble to maintain.
 The computer module for the distributor had to be replace after I owned it for two years which cost another $100.
 It hasn't needed anything else besides the regular maintenance.
 Hopefully I'll never have to give up this truck.
 It was a steal!

 I too, am the proud owner of a ’79 D50 sport, the orange and black model.
 The truck was given to me by a relative about 12 years ago, in fair condition as I was temporarily between vehicles.
 I figured I would just drive the truck until it died, then get another vehicle.
 Ha!
 12 years later, only 2 or 3 oil changes, and more abuse than any vehicle should legally endure, it was still running.